SuryanshSS1011/SuryanshSS1011/README.md

 - 🎓 Computer Science and Physics Undergraduate at **Penn State University**
 - 🤖 Multi-domain researcher leveraging AI to build the future
 - 💻 Full-Stack Developer crafting web and mobile applications
-- 🏸 Fitness enthusiast, polyglot learner, and racket sports player
+- 🗺️ Mapping and linguistics enthusiast with a passion for racket sports

 ### 🎯 Current Focus
 - 🔬 AI/ML Research in Computer Vision and NLP